 Every year CBD accepts proposals from Maine artists and/or small arts organizations whose projects may fall between the funding cracks.
 A committee made up of CBD staff members awards several grants.
 The Rebel Blend committee looks for thought-provoking projects that have the potential to engage people across the state in meaningful conversation.

 The Rebel Blend Fund application form is available online or at any Coffee By Design coffeehouse.
-The 2018 Rebel Blend grant applications deadlines will be announced during spring.
-Awards will be announced in October.
+Rebel Blend grant applications deadlines are announced in the spring.
+Awards are announced in October.